Leandro Barbosa: Early career

 Barbosa started his career with Palmeiras when he was 17.
-He played in the regional São Paulo State Championship, under the command of Lula Ferreira, who went on to become the senior Brazilian national team's head coach.
+Barbosa played in the regional São Paulo State Championship, under the command of Lula Ferreira, who went on to become the senior Brazilian national team's head coach.

-At 19, while playing in the regional São Paulo State Championship with Palmeiras, he averaged 14.2 points per game.
+At the age of 19, while playing in the regional São Paulo State Championship with Palmeiras, Barbosa averaged 14.2 points per game.
 After that, he was traded to the Brazilian club Bauru, in January 2001.

-During his first season as a professional in Brazil, while playing with Tilibra/Bauru, he was coached by Jorge "Guerrinha" Guerra.
+During his first season as a professional in Brazil, while playing with Tilibra/Bauru, Barbosa was coached by Jorge "Guerrinha" Guerra.
 He averaged 15.8 points, 6.4 assists, and 1.7 steals per game.
-He was named the São Paulo State Championship's 2001 Rookie of the Year.
-Barbosa ended the season as the regional competition's fourth-ranked player in three-point field goal percentage, sixth in assists, and eleventh in field goals.
-In 2002, he won Brazil's top-tier level league, the Brazilian Championship, as a member of Bauru.
-Barbosa was also selected to the senior Brazilian national team, and he played at the 2002 FIBA World Championship.
+Barbosa was named the São Paulo State Championship's 2001 Rookie of the Year.
+He ended the season as the regional competition's fourth-ranked player in three-point field goal percentage, sixth in assists, and eleventh in field goals.
+In 2002, Barbosa won Brazil's top-tier level league, the Brazilian Championship, as a member of Bauru.
+He was also selected to the senior Brazilian national team, and Barbosa played at the 2002 FIBA World Championship.

 Professional career

 Phoenix Suns (2003–2010)

-At 6'3" with a 6'10" wingspan, Barbosa was selected 28th overall in the 2003 NBA draft by the San Antonio Spurs, but his rights were acquired by the Suns in a trade for a future protected first-round draft pick.
+Standing at 6 ft 3 in and possessing a 6 ft 10 in wingspan, Barbosa was selected 28th overall in the 2003 NBA draft by the San Antonio Spurs, but his rights were acquired by the Suns in a trade for a future protected first-round draft pick.

 Barbosa holds the Suns record for points scored in a game by a rookie as a first-time starter, with 27 against the Chicago Bulls on January 5, 2004.
-He set the Suns' record for three-point field goals by a rookie in consecutive games when he hit at least one three-pointer per game during a ten-game streak from January 2 to 19.
+He set the Suns' record for three-point field goals by a rookie in consecutive games after hitting at least one three-pointer per game during a 10-game streak from January 2 to 19.

-During the 2006–2007 season, Barbosa averaged 18.1 points, 2.7 rebounds, 4.0 assists and 32.7 minutes per game despite playing off the bench and was the recipient of the 2006–07 NBA Sixth Man of the Year Award.
+During the 2006–07 season, Barbosa averaged 18.1 points, 2.7 rebounds, and 4.0 assists in 32.7 minutes per game despite playing off the bench.
+He was also the recipient of the 2006–07 NBA Sixth Man of the Year Award.

-He scored a career-high of 41 points against the Oklahoma City Thunder on February 20, 2009.
+Barbosa scored a career-high of 41 points in a 140–118 victory over the Oklahoma City Thunder on February 20, 2009.
+He also had seven rebounds, seven assists, and six steals.

 Toronto Raptors (2010–2012)

 On July 14, 2010, Barbosa was traded along with Dwayne Jones to the Toronto Raptors in exchange for Hedo Türkoğlu.

 On August 18, 2011, Barbosa signed with Flamengo Basketball of Brazil for the duration of the 2011 NBA lockout.
 His deal had an out-clause that would allow him to return to the NBA once the lockout ended.
-With the lockout concluding in December 2011, he returned to the Raptors.
+With the lockout concluding in December 2011, Barbosa returned to the Raptors.